airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -   Writes the new record to the output file.

-Like most programs we\'ve encountered recently, this program is pretty straightforward.[^6-3]
+Like most programs we\'ve encountered recently, this program `add-year.s` is pretty straightforward.[^6-3]

 ```{.gnuassembler include=resource/asm/add-year.s}
 ```